phoenixframework/phoenix/guides/deployment/docker.md

 ### Test that your build works

 You need to push that image to a registery in order to run it on another machine than yours.
-At hub.docker.com you can create an account and you get one free private image.
+You can create an account on [docker hub](https://hub.docker.com) and you get one free private image.

 To test your build use:

 - `docker build -t my_docker_hub_handle/my_app:1 .`

-To push that image to docker hub:
+To push that image to Docker Hub:

 - `docker login` (you will need to enter your username and password)
 - `docker push my_docker_hub_handle/my_app:1`